-A few more references in connection with my recent (from July 2, 2017) New York beefsteak posts.
-In 1876, this detailed look at New York and English club life referred to the Beefsteak Club of the latter but omitted mention of any equivalent body in New York.
-The writer was Willian Conant Church, a well-known journalist of the day who had founded a magazine, The Galaxy, with his brother.
+A few more references in connection with my recent (starting July 2, 2017) New York beefsteak posts.
+In 1876, a detailed look at New York and English club life mentioned the English Beefsteak Club but no equivalent body in New York.
+The writer was Willian Conant Church, a well-known journalist who had founded a magazine, The Galaxy, with his brother.

-The elegant menu of a Beefsteak Club in New York, venue unspecified, I discussed the other day is dated 1878.
-I’d infer that New York acquired a London-style club after Church’s article.
-It is possible this Beefsteak Club existed before and Church didn’t know about it, but this seems less likely to me.
+The elegant menu of a Beefsteak Club in New York, venue unspecified, that I discussed recently is dated 1878.
+I would infer, therefore, that New York acquired a London-style club after Church’s article.
+It is possible the American Beefsteak Club existed before and Church did not know about it, but this seems rather doubtful to me.

-The 1878 menu bears the golden gridiron image, long associated with some of the English steak clubs.
-Without going into their history in any detailed way, as much evidence is documented and easy to find, suffice to say that the origins of the first of them were prosaic.
-They are attested in 1709 by Edward Ward in his Secret History of London Clubs as explained in John Timbs’ 19th century club history.
-Ned Ward, as he was known – the same figure of porter history – stated the “imperial Phiz” offered a “broiled sliver off the juicy rump of a fat, well-fed bullock” with its well-noted malt liquors.
+The 1878 menu bears the golden gridiron image, long associated with some English steak clubs.
+Without going into their history in detail, suffice to say that the origins are prosaic.
+They are attested in 1709 by Edward Ward in his Secret History of London Clubs, see John Timbs’ 19th century club history.
+Ned Ward, as he was known – the same figure of porter history (the beer) – stated the “imperial Phiz” offered a “broiled sliver off the juicy rump of a fat, well-fed bullock” with its well-appreciated beers.

 Is it a stretch to link “sliver” with the small slices of beef characteristic of the typical American beefsteak dinner?
-Perhaps, but if the New York beefsteak tradition started in the 1700s, it’s less of a stretch, i.e., when New York had been an English burgh and repository of influences from Albion for a considerable time.
+Perhaps, but if the New York beefsteak tradition started in the 1700s, it is less of a stretch, i.e., when New York was a repository of influences from Albion for a considerable time.

-By the late 1800s, the last club in London associated with the Beefsteak tradition was a more exclusive, elite affair.
-Its spawn, including we apprehend the club of the 1878 New York menu and, for example, the Melbourne club profiled in this 1889 Melbourne Punch story, were parallel to a more popular tradition that nonetheless had its likely origin in the same source.
+By the late 1800s, the last club in London connecte to the Beefsteak tradition was a more elite affair.
+Its spawn, including I think the club of the 1878 New York menu and, for example, the Melbourne club profiled in this 1889 Melbourne Punch story, were parallel to a more popular tradition that nonetheless had its likely origin in the same source.

 I should add that Washington, D.C.’s famed Gridiron Club, the prestigious journalists’ club, is a more distant representative of the haute tradition.
 Its same golden gridiron symbol prevailed for some of England’s Beefsteak clubs.
 The same is true of the “Grid”, the famed Oxford dining society which started up not long before the Washington, D.C. institution (1880s).